m-vo/contao-group-widget/docs/storage/entity-storage.md

    ```

 ## Element entity
-Our associated element entity must implement the `GroupElementEntityInterface`.
+Our associated element entity must follow the following criteria:
-We need this to determine an element's position and ID in the group.
-There is
+ * The identifier must be an integer (and no composite key).
+ * If you want to have sortable elements, there must either exist
+   `getPosition()` and `setPosition()` accessors or a `position` field.

-an abstract base class for your convenience:
+There is an abstract base class for your convenience:

 ```php
 /**